FK Kauno Žalgiris

-Futbolo klubas Kauno Žalgiris (Football club Kauno Žalgiris) is a professional football club based in Kaunas, Lithuania, that competes in the A lyga, the top tier of Lithuania.
+Futbolo klubas Kauno Žalgiris (Football club Kauno Žalgiris) is a professional football club based in Kaunas, Lithuania, that competes in the A Lyga, the top tier division of Lithuania.
 The club was founded as FM Spyris Kaunas in 2004, became the football section of basketball club Žalgiris Kaunas and moved to their current stadium, the Darius and Girėnas Stadium, in 2015.
 After their debut season in the A Lyga, the club adopted the name FK Kauno Žalgiris in 2016.

 History

 2005–2014: Early years

 The idea of professional club was raised by the Kaunas football school "Tauras" in 2004, when coaches of the school decided to give an opportunity for school graduates to continue their football careers professionally, this became a reality in 2005 when FM Spyris was formed.
 The club initially played in the LFF II league's southern division, wearing yellow and blue.
 On 1 May 2005, FM Spyris played their first official match, defeated 2–1 by FK Sveikata Kybartai.
 For a single season in 2010, FM Spyris was renamed to FM Aisčiai Kaunas, the team finished as runners-up.
 Despite struggling to get back on top of the league, by 2013, the club had moved up to the LFF I league and enjoyed a couple of competitive seasons and were competitive in the LFF Cup.